jundalisay/superb/content/en/research/indian/gita/chapter-14.md

 Well-pleased in praise and dispraise; satisfied
 With honour or dishonour; unto friends
 And unto foes alike in tolerance;
-Detached from undertakings,--he is named
-Surmounter of the Qualities!
+Detached from undertakings,--he is named Surmounter of the Qualities!

-And such--
-With single, fervent faith adoring Me,
-Passing beyond the Qualities, conforms
+And such--With single, fervent faith adoring Me, Passing beyond the Qualities, conforms

 To Brahma, and attains Me!

-For I am
-That whereof Brahma is the likeness!
+For I am That whereof Brahma is the likeness!
 Mine
 The Amrit is; and Immortality
 Is mine; and mine perfect Felicity!